metaplex-foundation/js/README.md

 Anything that you don’t provide in the parameters will stay unchanged.

-If you’d like to change the NFT metadata, you’d first need to upload a new JSON metadata and then update the NFT using its URI.
+If you’d like to change the JSON metadata of the NFT, you’d first need to upload a new metadata object using the `uploadMetadata` method and then use the provided URI to update the NFT.

 ```ts
 const { uri: newUri } = await metaplex.nfts().uploadMetadata({